-Robin Kundis Craig is James I. Farr Presidential Endowed Professor of Law at the University of Utah S.J.
-Quinney College of Law.
+Robin Kundis Craig is the Robert C. Packard Trustee Chair in Law at the University of Southern California Gould School of Law.

 Professor Craig is a nationally recognized for her work in all things water.
 Topics she writes about include the Clean Water Act; climate change and water resources, especially in terms of climate change adaptation; the connection between fresh water regulation and ocean water quality; marine biodiversity and marine protected areas; property rights in fresh water, especially public rights and the state public trust doctrines; the intersection of water and energy policies; and science and water resource protection.